sycarion/farrago/folio/02 Characters.md

 ## Characters
-Every player has a character to interact with the world described by the ajudicator.
+Every player has a character to interact with the world described by the adjudicator.

 ### Creating a Character
 The process of creating a character uses familiar options derived from fantasy role playing games.
-Other options are available based on what all the players, including the ajudicator, have agreed uopon.
+Other options are available based on what all the players, including the adjudicator, have agreed uopon.

 ### Kith & Kin
 Kith & Kin represent a character's ancestry (kith) and where they grew up (kin).
 Their kith informs their outward appearance to any level the player wishes.
 A chracter's kith also provides a minor boon.